 How is tail insurance calculated?
 What is tail insurance?
 Under what kind of malpractice policy do you need it?
 And then how much does it cost?
 There are two common types of malpractice policies for healthcare providers.
-You have occurrence-based, and claims made.
-In a claims-made policy, you do need tail insurance, and then if it’s an occurrence policy, you do not.
+You have occurrence-based and claims-made.
+In a claims-made policy, you need tail insurance, and if it’s an occurrence policy, you do not.

 Two Common Types of Malpractice Insurance Coverage

 Let’s talk about the differences between the two malpractice insurance.
 For an occurrence-based policy, a policy must be in effect when the malpractice incident occurs.
-In that scenario, there is no need for tail insurance, and I’ll explain why.
+There is no need for tail insurance in that scenario, and I’ll explain why.

 In a claims-made policy, a policy must be in effect when the claim is made.
-And so, for an employee who terminates a relationship with an employer, there’s going to be a period where somebody can sue them.
-In most states, it’s two years, it’s called the statute of limitations.
-And in this scenario, let’s say a physician leaves the practice, they’re no longer an employee and they have a claims-made policy, and that policy is done.
+And so, for an employee who terminates a relationship with an employer, there will be a period where somebody can sue them.
+In most states, it’s two years.
+It’s called the statute of limitations.
+And in this scenario, let’s say a physician leaves the practice, they’re no longer an employee, and they have a claims-made policy, and that policy is done.

 Well, they need an additional policy called tail insurance that covers the gap between when they leave the employer and then the last day they can be sued by an individual.
-Now, there are some exceptions in some states when a minor becomes an adult and a few other scenarios, but let’s just use two years as kind of a common amount here.
-In the employment contract, it’s going to state that the employer will pay for the underlying policy, assuming you’re not an independent contractor.
+There are some exceptions in some states when a minor becomes an adult and a few other scenarios, but let’s just use two years as a common amount here.
+The employment contract will state that the employer will pay for the underlying policy, assuming you’re not an independent contractor.

 Who Will Buy Tail Coverage?

-And then, it’s also going to state who is responsible for tail insurance.
-Now, if you’re in private practice, like a smaller physician-owned group, it’s very likely they’re going to have a claims-made policy.
-And it’s also very likely they’re going to make the provider pay for tail insurance when the contract ends.
-If it’s an occurrence-based policy, you’re good; you don’t have to worry about tail when the contract ends.
+And then, it will also state who is responsible for tail insurance.
+Now, if you’re in private practice, like a smaller physician-owned group, they will likely have a claims-made policy.
+And it’s also very likely they will make the provider pay for tail insurance when the contract ends.
+If it’s an occurrence-based policy, you’re good; you don’t have to worry about tail insurance when the contract ends.

 Why Would Someone Get One Over the Other?

-An occurrence-based policy is around one-third more expensive per year than claims made.
-So, if it is a smaller physician-owned practice, they usually use claims made, so they pay a third less annually for the premium because they’re going to be the ones paying for it.
-And then two, they’ll usually put the tail cost on the provider.
-So, they not only pay less per year for the premium, but they also don’t have to pay for tail insurance and it’s just cheaper for them.
+An occurrence-based policy is around one-third more expensive per year than claims-made.
+So, if it is a smaller physician-owned practice, they usually use claims-made, so they pay a third less annually for the premium because they’re going to be the ones paying for it.
+And then two, they’ll usually put the tail insurance cost on the provider.
+So, they not only pay less per year for the premium, but they also don’t have to pay for tail insurance, and it’s just cheaper for them.
 That’s why 9 out of 10 private practice owners use claims-made coverage.
 Some use occurrence-based, but it’s rare.

-If you do have a claims-made policy, and it is determined in the employment agreement that you are responsible to pay for tail insurance, let’s kind of break that down.
-What it will state is that prior to your last day of employment with the employer, you must purchase a tail policy.
-Usually, it’ll also state how long the tail policy must be.
+If you have a claims-made policy, and it is determined in the employment agreement that you are responsible for paying for tail insurance, let’s break that down.
+It will state that you must purchase a tail insurance policy prior to your last day of employment with the employer.
+Usually, it’ll also state how long the tail insurance policy must be.

 How is Tail Insurance Calculated?

-To Calculate Tail Insurance, different factors are considered.
+Different factors are considered to calculate Tail Malpractice Insurance.
 There are different lengths of tail insurance.
 You could have one year, two-year, five-year, or infinite, and then with each one of those, it’s a little bit more expensive.
-A good rule of thumb in calculating tail insurance costs is about twice what your annual premium is.
+A good rule of thumb in calculating tail insurance costs is about twice your annual premium.
 Let’s just say you’re a family practice physician.
-On average, your annual premium, so how much it costs to insure you each year, is probably going to be about $6,000.
-And so, if you had to pay double that, the tail calculation would be $12,000.
+On average, your annual premium, so how much it costs to insure you each year, will probably be about $6,000.
+And so, if you had to pay double that, the tail insurance calculation would be $12,000.

-Now, that’s a one-time payment, you do not have to pay it annually.
-You give it all at once and then you’re covered for how long the tail is.
-If it’s up to you how long the tail lasts, then it makes sense to get an indefinite tail policy.
-You are rolling the dice if you have a one-year tail, but the statute of limitations is longer than a year because then you’re uncovered for that period.
-And if you do not have malpractice insurance, they could come after you personally, potentially.
+Now, that’s a one-time payment.
+You do not have to pay it annually.
+You give it all at once, and then you’re covered for how long the tail insurance is.
+If it’s up to you how long the tail lasts, it makes sense to get an indefinite tail insurance policy.
+You are rolling the dice if you have a one-year tail insurance, but the statute of limitations is longer than a year because you’re uncovered for that period.
+And if you do not have malpractice insurance, they could come after you, potentially.
 And that could be catastrophic for a professional.
-If it’s only a couple thousand dollars more, it’s just simply worth it to get the longest tail policy that you can.
+If it’s only a couple thousand dollars more, it’s just simply worth it to get the longest tail insurance policy that you can.
 That way, it’s just one last thing you have to worry about.